Bluefish: Distribution

 In a similar pattern overall, the economically significant population that spawns in Europe's Black Sea migrates south through Istanbul (Bosphorus, Sea of Marmara, Dardanelles, Aegean Sea) and on toward Turkey's Mediterranean coast in the autumn for the cold season.
-A campaign was launched in Turkiye by Fikir Sahibi Damaklar (Intelligent Palates) to protect the Bluefish.
+A campaign was launched in Turkey by Fikir Sahibi Damaklar (Intelligent Palates) to protect the Bluefish.
 This was reported on in 2013.
 More recently, it was reported that bluefish near Istanbul were abundant and that there is a fishing ban every year between April 15 - Sept.
 1 to preserve fish eggs and ensure sustainable fish farming.
 Along the South African coast and environs, movement patterns are roughly in parallel.